Trobolit/MastersThesis/journal/journal.rst

 Current status
 ^^^^^^^^^^^^^^

+6/11
+****
+Report is slowly taking its shape.
+Cleared to present on the 20th, tickets booked!

 3/11
 ****
 I have been at MUST for the past week every sunrise at 4:30 and sunset at 18:00 waiting throughout the day for the wind to settle in the 40 degree heat.